June 18, 2018

-Neil Desai, M.D., M.H.S., is an Associate Professor of Radiation Oncology at UT Southwestern Medical Center.
+Neil Desai, M.D., M.H.S., is an Associate Professor and Director of Clinical Research in the Department of Radiation Oncology at UT Southwestern Medical Center.
 He specializes in the treatment of genitourinary cancers, which includes cancer of the bladder, kidneys, urethra, prostate, and testes.

 Dr. Desai earned his medical degree at Yale University, where he also conducted cancer biology research that led to a master’s degree.
 He completed residency training in radiation oncology at Memorial Sloan Kettering Cancer Center in New York.